Why GitHub Runner is the execution engine of the Cloud Mac AI Stack

 Ollama sits below Claude Code in the diagram — must Ollama run first?

-L1 series · next up L1-Q02
+L1 series · next

 Register a GitHub Actions self-hosted runner on Cloud Mac (macOS)